Table of Content

 3. Support your staff

 Business owners have a responsibility to create a happy and productive work environment, so keep an eye on your workforce and hold regular 1:1 check-ins to ensure they’re not displaying signs of toxic productivity or burnout.
 Make sure you include remote employees.
+You can also conduct a work-life balance survey to better understand their needs and how they feel.

 Offer proactive support by getting to know the individual needs of each employee and learning to accommodate their different productivity styles.
 Transparency and communication are essential when you introduce new processes or software so that the changes don’t cause extra stress.